Cornell-Tech-Turtlebot/README/README.md

 The robot will automatically explore & map unknown areas of building,  until there is no unknown area left.

 # 5. Semi-autonomous trash picking
 In this mode, you need to tele-op the robot in the beginning for it to see the water bottle and trashcan.
 Once the robot see those items, it will remember their locations, even if you drive the robot to look away.
 It can then execute this sequence: automatically return to find & approach water bottle --> pickup bottle --> find & approach trashcan --> dropoff bottle.
+This was what we did in the video demos you see above.

 Follow these steps: